Lam-Big-Water/English/scripts.md

 To tell you the truth, I think that Raymond is wasting his life writhing sports.

-I mean, writers should ne writing short stories and poetry.
+I mean, writers should be writing short stories and poetry.

 You think I'm wasting my life?